Autonomous Agent Organization

 Interrupt-first brainstorming facilitator that forces clarity through relentless questioning.
 Surfaces gaps, assumptions, and scope creep before they become costly.

-Invoked via /do-rubber-ducky-session — standalone, pre-pipeline.
-Produces a brain-dump artifact that feeds into PRD creation.
+Invoked via /rubber-ducky — standalone, pre-pipeline.
+Produces a concept brief that feeds into PRD creation.

 99